ChristophSchranz/Tweaker-3/README.md

 `python Tweaker.py -i death_star.stl -vb -x`

+### Minimise the necessary support material:

+If you want to optimise the print in terms of minimal support material volume, add the flag -vol.
+The extended mode is suggested for this operation.

+`python Tweaker.py -i demo_object.stl -vol -x`

 ### Convert a 3mf object to stl without tweaking:

 `python Tweaker.py -i pyramid.3mf -c`